lando-tech/c-utils/README.md

 ### Algorithms

-The `algorithms` module implements a bubble sort for integer arrays.
+The `algorithms` module implements a bubble and merge sort for integer arrays.

 Planned additions:

-* Merge Sort
 * Binary Search
 * Insertion Sort